Newcastle railway station: A definite design

-Inaugurated by the Queen
+Inaugurated by The Queen

-The trainshed proved faster to construct and on 29 August 1850 Queen Victoria visited the station by train and formally opened it.
+The train shed proved faster to construct and on 29 August 1850, Queen Victoria visited the station by train and formally opened it.
 The day was declared a public holiday in Newcastle.
-The following day YN&BR trains were diverted into it.
+The following day YN&BR trains were diverted into the station.

-The trainshed was, jointly with the Lime Street station in Liverpool, the first to be designed and built in Britain using curved wrought iron ribs to support an arched roof.
+The train shed was, jointly with the Lime Street station in Liverpool, the first to be designed and built in Britain using curved wrought iron ribs to support an arched roof.
 The large section of the ribs was fabricated using curved web plates specially rolled using bevelled rolls; the novel technique was created by Thomas Charlton of Hawks Crawshay, and was estimated to have saved 14% on the cost of the roof ironwork, compared with cutting rectilinear plates to the curve.

 The station was lit by gas; a demonstration of electric arc-lighting was made, but was not at that date a practical possibility for the large station space.
 The platforms were positioned 15 inches above rail level.

 The station was shared from the beginning by the Newcastle and North Shields Railway, which abandoned its earlier terminus at Carliol Square to the east which had operated since 1839.
 The Newcastle and Carlisle Railway started using Central station from 1 January 1851, and also abandoned its earlier terminus at Forth.

-In 1861 the York, Newcastle and Berwick Railway had already merged with others to form the North Eastern Railway, and now it was desired to amalgamate with the Newcastle and Carlisle Railway too.
+In 1861, the York, Newcastle and Berwick Railway had already merged with others to form the North Eastern Railway, and now it was desired to amalgamate with the Newcastle and Carlisle Railway too.
 The Corporation of Newcastle used the opportunity of the necessary Parliamentary Bill for the amalgamation to insist on construction of the abandoned porte-cochère, and this was designed by Thomas Prosser and completed in 1863.

 Expansion of the station

-In the 1860s the passenger train service was increasing considerably, especially as branch lines opened, six platforms were increased to nine in 1871 and to twelve in 1877, and then to fifteen in 1894: an additional through island platform was provided in 1871, occupying space formerly in use for stabling carriages.
+In the 1860s, the passenger train service was increasing considerably, especially as branch lines opened, six platforms were increased to nine in 1871 and to twelve in 1877, and then to fifteen in 1894: an additional through island platform was provided in 1871, occupying space formerly in use for stabling carriages.
 Increase in traffic continued, as also increasing train lengths and it was clear that a major extension of the station was essential.
 Newcastle had been given city status in 1882 and was supportive of the work, seeing it as a civic improvement.
 Forth Street was displaced southwards and two new trainshed roofs covered a southward extension of the station; in addition a large expansion to the east took place, with additional bay platforms there on the north side of the former bays.
 The original through track was blocked to form east and west bays, so that there were still only three through platform lines.
 This work was completed in 1894.